jeffb4real/ovensensorweb/README.md

 ### Running the Django Server

-One strength of the Django web framework is that it includes its own webserver and flexible database backend.
-To utilize this we must first run the server.
+The Django web framework includes its own web server and backend database (SQLite).
+To utilize these features we must first run the server.

-As with most Django-related commands (e.g. to create a Django project or application, etc.), we use manage.py, which was created at the root of our project directory, when we created the Django project.
+Many Django tools (e.g. creating a Django project, create an application, run tests, etc.) are available through manage.py, which was created at the root of our project directory, when we created the Django project.
+For a complete list of Django capabilities, type 'python3 manage.py --help'.

-You _must_ be inside the mysite project directory (e.g. mysite/mysite/...)
+You _must_ be inside the mysite project root directory (e.g. mysite/...)
 You can tell which directory is the correct directory, because it will contain manage.py.

 	(my-env) $ python3 manage.py runserver